stanleycyang/stanleycyang.github.io/_posts/2015-10-04-react-native-tutorial-with-navigation-and-animation.markdown

   render () {
     return (
       <View style={styles.container}>
+        // Use a spread operator to put in our panHandlers and tie it with the component
         <Animated.View style={this.getStyle()} {...this._panResponder.panHandlers} />
       </View>
     )
   }
 }

+// Basic styling
 const styles = StyleSheet.create({
   container: {
     flex: 1,